singhsnehaa/FoodDeliveryApp/README.md

 - [React-Redux] - for State management using @reduxjs/toolkit (v2.3.0), react-redux (v9.1.2)
 - [Multi-slider] - react-native-multi-slide (v0.3.6). for sider to see distance and price range.
 - [Otp-Input] - @twotalltotems/react-native-otp-input (v1.3.11). for OTP Input Box
+- [SwipeListView] - react-native-swipe-list-view (v3.2.9) for left swipe and delete the item.
+- [Map] - react-native-maps-directions (v1.9.0) for showing Maps.also follow https://www.byprogrammers.com/2020/11/ how-to-generate-google-maps-api-key-for-mobile-app/ for proper Maps will work.
 - [Javascript] - For implementing logic.
 - [git-hub] - For code version control.